 Circle of Life Behavioral Network is a program of Eight Northern Indian Pueblos Council, Inc.

-Circle of Life’s goal is to provide the best outpatient mental healthcare for people of all ages in Native America.
+Circle of Life’s goal is to provide the best outpatient mental healthcare for people of all ages.

 We envision a future of resilient families and communities powered by honest communication, self-confidence and self-sufficiency.